-Ghana is one of the five pilot countries for our new Time to Change Global programme.
-We're working in partnership to run a pilot campaign to tackle mental health stigma and discrimination in Accra, Ghana's capital city.
+Ghana was one of the five pilot countries for the Time to Change Global programme.
+We worked in partnership to run a pilot campaign to tackle mental health stigma and discrimination in Accra, Ghana's capital city.

 When people hear you have a mental health problem, they look at you with different eyes.
 [Hammond]

 The World Health Organisation (WHO) estimates that of the 21.6 million people living in Ghana, 650,000 are suffering from a severe mental disorder and a further 2,166,000 are suffering from a moderate to mild mental disorder.

 Focus group research carried out in Accra by Consumer Insights Consult Africa on behalf of Time to Change Global showed a lack of awareness among the public about the spectrum of mental health problems.
 There was also a lack of understanding about recovery.

 Read the full research report from Consumer Insights Consult along with recommendations on how to reduce stigma and build empathy towards people with mental health problems (PDF)

 We worked with our partner CBM and the Mental Health Society of Ghana (MHESOG) to help end mental health stigma and discrimination.

 “It’s time to end mental health discrimination in Ghana.
 The time is now!”
 (Humphrey Kofie)